SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 ## Installation
+The following instruction have been tested for Ubuntu 18.04
 ### Prerequisites

 #### Client
 Python 3 is required

-#### Smart contracts
-Smart contracts should be installed in an Ethereum network.

 #### PDS blockchain agent
-Python 3 is required
+Python 3, Hyperledger Indy SDK, and the python wrapper are required
+* sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys CE7709D068DB5E88
+* sudo add-apt-repository "deb https://repo.sovrin.org/sdk/deb bionic stable"
+* sudo apt-get update
+* sudo apt-get install -y libindy
+* pip3 install install python3-indy

 #### Authorization server
-The Authorization-server fodler should be stored in a web server that supports php and python 3, so it can be accessed over HTTP(s) (NOTE accessing the Authorization server is not secure).
+The Authorization-server folder should be stored in a web server that supports php and python 3, so it can be accessed over HTTP(s) (NOTE accessing the Authorization server is not secure).
+For testing purposes the php build-in server can be used.

+#### Setup script

 ### Configuration

-The setup folder contains some setup scripts that must be run only once.
-These scipts set up the pool, the corresponding wallets, and DIDs.
-These scripts assume an existing pool of Indy nodes.
-Moreover, these scripts require Indy-SDK.
-In all python files replace the variables pool_name and pool_genesis_txn_path with the correct values.
-Edit the file setup/1.setup_pool_and_wallets.py and modify the variables steward_id, steward_seed and steward_conf_did accordingly.
-Then run this scipt.

-As a next step run the script setup/2.create_schema_and_credentials.py This script will output some python code.
-This code should be tranferred to the following files: setup/3.issue_credentials.py, Clinet/client.py and Agent/PDS-DIDagent.py.

-Finally, execute the script setup/3.issue_credentials.py

 ## Testing